The Cost Of Failure

 The cost of failure on the other hand is even higher for a number of reasons.
 In many cases, failure is not even recognized for quite some time because the symptoms are masked by the “implementation effort” and the “expected minor issues”.

-The rationale for the change itself loses credibility
+- the rationale for the change itself and the leadership lose credibility

 The relatively small cost of starting right